Market research was always thought of as anonymous, confidential, and proprietary.

 These panels offer quick, easy, and inexpensive access to millions of people in the U.S. for your study.

-PR survey panels are databases of respondents who have opted-in to market research opportunities.
+Public relations survey panels are databases of respondents who have opted-in to market research opportunities.

 In exchange for their feedback, they are often offered a chance to win a gift card, awarded points, or some other incentive.